 But suppose your system shows signs of a minor leak and other small damages.
 In that case, we can determine if our cast iron pipe repair service will fix the issue.

 Signs I Need Cast Iron Drain Pipe Repair & Replacement in Edmonton

 Cast iron drain pipes are strong, and yet they will eventually fail over time.
-Recurring backups, leaks and sewer smells are telltale signs of inherent damage that you can’t ignore.
+Recurring backups, leaks, and sewer smells are telltale signs of inherent damage that you can’t ignore.

 Oxidation degrades metal, leading to cracks that could involve a damaged sewer line.
 If you smell sewer gas, immediately shut off your water and locate the affected area.
 It’s better to check if other sections of your line are in good condition.
 If they are also failing, a cast iron sewer pipe replacement would be your most economical solution.

-Unfortunately, cast iron pipes are known for easy clogs due to ageing and corrosion inside.
+Unfortunately, cast iron pipes are known for easy clogs due to aging and corrosion inside.
 If you experience slow draining or sewage backups, a pro should inspect the insides with a sewer video camera to make sure it’s not merely clogged drains.
 If left untreated, it could lead to more drastic problems in the future.

 If your tap water turns yellow or brown and your city confirms clean water distribution, you can be certain you have rust in your lines.

 Edmonton homeowners with cast iron pipes should have their water tested for lead.
-Lead is known to cause learning disabilities, reproductive issues and organ failure.
+Lead is known to cause learning disabilities, reproductive issues, and organ failure.
 Lead is also known to be present in the joints of old plumbing systems, including cast iron.

 It’s not always easy for homeowners to identify their plumbing system’s exact metal material because there are several kinds: